neurolib-dev/neurolib/README.md

   <img src="resources/gw_data.png">
 </p>

-We can now initialise the model with the dataset:
+We initialize a model with the dataset and run it:

 ```python
 aln = ALNModel(Cmat = ds.Cmat, Dmat = ds.Dmat)